A-star-vengers/xword/README.md

   * pip install -r requirements.txt
   * python3 run.py
   * (open http://127.0.0.1:5000/, or whatever address is shown in the terminal into your favourite web browser)

 ##
 The layout follows what seems to be the convention for flask:
+  * run.py -- the entry point to the app
+  * tests.py -- test cases
   * util -- contains utilities around demoing the app
   * app/views.py -- is the main entry point for the front end logic
   * app/util.py -- contains some utilities used across 'views.py'